North Korea frees US detainees

 Blue House spokesman Yoon Young-chan also called upon the North to release six South Korean prisoners.

-"In order to reinforce reconciliation between South Korea and North Korea and to spread peace on the Korean peninsula, we wish for a swift repatriation of South Korean detainees," Mr Yoon said in a statement.
+"In order to reinforce reconciliation between South Korea and North Korea and to spread peace on the Korean peninsula, we wish for a swift repatriation of South Korean detainees," Mr Yoon said.

 In a statement provided to the BBC, the family of Tony Kim said they "want to thank all of those who have worked toward and contributed to his return home".

-"We also want to thank the President for engaging directly with North Korea," they add.
+"We also want to thank the President for engaging directly with North Korea," the family said.

 What are North Korean prisons like?